clarity-h2020/docker-duplicity/README.md

 ### Backup

 Before creating the backup, it is advisable to stop any database containers to avoid database corruption in case of locked database files.
-For the CSIS containers ([docker-drupal](https://github.com/clarity-h2020/docker-drupal/issues)) this can e.g. done with:
+For the CSIS containers ([docker-drupal](https://github.com/clarity-h2020/docker-drupal/issues)) this can e.g. be done with:

 ```sh
 cd /docker/100-csis